Remo (film): Critical response

-Hindustan Times rated the film 2 out of 5, stating that "A done-to-death plot can’t save this film despite some impressive performances by Keerthy Suresh and Sivakarthikeyan."
+Hindustan Times rated the film 2 out of 5, stating that "A done-to-death plot can't save this film despite some impressive performances by Keerthy Suresh and Sivakarthikeyan."
 Silverscreen reviewed that "With a film like Remo, the audience knows that brains and sensibilities need to be left behind at home.
 But it takes a lot more than that to scrape this empty and misogynistic barrel for any kernels of enjoyment."
 Anupama Subramanian of Deccan Chronicle, rated 2 out of 5, stating "Remo', turns out to be a marketing effort that targets young males with very stereotypical behaviors that are generally found in other films.
 The sort of young desperado who comes across a woman and decides that she is his fit and henceforth determines to pursue her wherever she goes.
 And, this despite the woman not reciprocating the said approaches.
-There’s another word reserved for such conduct: stalking, or perhaps, harassment.
-This in short is a Bakkiyaraj Kannan’s 'Remo' feel like: a complete mismatch of tongue-in-cheek and subject matter."
+There's another word reserved for such conduct: stalking, or perhaps, harassment.
+This in short is a Bakkiyaraj Kannan's 'Remo' feel like: a complete mismatch of tongue-in-cheek and subject matter."

 Box office

 The film which released along with Rekka and Devi, made a good opening grossing ₹8 crore crores on the first day, becoming the third highest opener after Kabali and Theri.
-All the three films have slowed down the business of M.S.
+All the three films slowed down the business of M.S.
 Dhoni: The Untold Story, which crossed the ₹2 crore mark in Chennai.
 On the opening weekend the film grossed ₹19.5 crore crores.
 By the end of the first week, the film grossed ₹22.5 crore crores.
 Within 10 days, the film earned ₹42 crore at the worldwide box office.
 In Chennai, the film collected ₹1.71 crore in the opening weekend, ₹2.10 crore in the first week and ₹1.63 crore, in the second week.
 Totaling up to ₹6.45 crore, Remo, stands at third place crossing the 6-crore mark, followed by other profitable ventures Thani Oruvan and Vedalam.

 However, the film's box office performance was slightly affected by the Diwali releases, Nevertheless, the extensive promotional campaign, helped to gain profits.
 The film collected ₹49.5 crore in Tamil Nadu, ₹3.4 crore in Kerala, ₹3 crore in Karnataka, and ₹2.6 crore in Andhra Pradesh and Telangana, with ₹50 lakh, in other parts of India, the overall box-office collection accounts to ₹59 crore, and collected ₹17.33 crore in overseas.
 The film collected ₹76 crore.
 A commercial success, it was listed as the third highest-grossing film at the Chennai box office, and also listed in the top five profitable ventures of the year.